civicrm/civicrm-core/ext/riverlea/README.md

 2. Copy the template `*.mgd.php` from the `docs` folder of this extension into your extension's `managed` folder (create the managed folder if it doesn't exist).
 Remove the `.template` part so the file extension is `*.mgd.php`.

-3. Update the `use CRM_riverlea_ExtensionUtil` line for the equivalent from your extension.
+3. Update the `use CRM_Riverlea_ExtensionUtil` line for the equivalent from your extension.

 4. You can add variable declarations directly to the `vars` and `vars_dark` keys in the `*.mgd.php` file.